fbpx

 • Look for games in thrift stores (we have found some great ones there!)

-• When grandparents ask about holiday or birthday gifts suggest a game.
+• When grandparents ask about holiday or birthday gifts, suggest they gift a game.

 • When purchasing, focus on games that build skills in areas your child needs the most practice in.